-EB5 Affiliate Network is a national leader in EB-5 regional center and project consulting with 15 regional centers that cover 21 states.
+EB5 Affiliate Network is a national leader in EB-5 regional center and project consulting, with 15 regional centers that cover 27 states.
 Our team has reviewed hundreds of EB-5 projects across the country and has assembled the financial risk due diligence framework below based on that experience.

 For a foreign investor considering an investment in an EB-5 regional center sponsored project, two main types of risk must be evaluated:

-- Immigration risk to get the permanent Green Card, and
+- Immigration risk to get their permanent green card, and

 - Financial risk to get their $900,000 or $1,800,000 investment back at the end of the investment term, or to get the initial capital contribution back along with any administrative fees as soon as possible in the case of an I-526 denial.

-This article will focus on evaluating the financial risk of eb-5 regional center investments.
-To learn more about the evaluation of eb-5 project immigration risks, please refer to EB-5 Project Immigration Risk Due Diligence.
+This article focuses on evaluating the financial risk of EB-5 regional center investments.
+To learn more about the evaluation of EB-5 project immigration risks, please refer to EB-5 Project Immigration Risk Due Diligence.

 What is the track record and reputation of the project developer (EB-5 capital borrower) and any other lenders/banks involved?

 When evaluating the financial risk of an EB-5 project, the track record and reputation of those involved is the most important factor.
-The EB-5 investor’s capital will be managed by the project developer, and so it is critical to have confidence in the development team and their experience, reputation, and alignment of incentives.
+The EB-5 investor’s capital will be managed by the project developer, so it is critical to have confidence in the development team and their experience, reputation, and alignment of incentives.

 Key project-developer related questions to ask: